October 8, 2022 | Aprimo Blog

 In general, the most common DAM integrations fall into one of three categories:

 In each of these three areas, I’ll tell you about one or two critical integrations that make your DAM the core content component of your customer experience technology.

-Without a doubt, the most common creative suite still used by designers of all content types is the Adobe Creative Cloud, including inDesign, Photoshop, and Premier.
-Creatives are always under pressure to meet constant deadlines so incorporating a DAM integration that creates a more efficient work process can be a huge relief.
+Without a doubt, the most common creative suite still used by designers of all content types is the Adobe Creative Cloud, including InDesign, Photoshop, and Premier.
+Creatives are always under pressure to meet constant deadlines.
+Incorporating a DAM integration that creates a more efficient work process can be a huge relief.

 A sustainable strategy is to integrate the DAM with other systems that enable the automatic flow and enrichment of an asset.
 This means that data about a product stored in a Product Information Management (PIM) tool or campaign information stored in a work management solution will become associated with the asset automatically, removing the potential for pesky human error.
-Adding a DAM for inRiver, a popular PIM solution, is one approach many marketing teams pursue.
+Adding a DAM for inRiver, a popular PIM solution is one approach many marketing teams pursue.

-But before you think integrations are simply a “nice to have,” integrations among systems make your marketing team nimbler and more effective at meeting customer needs.
+But before you think integrations are simply a “nice to have,” remember: integrations among systems make your marketing team nimbler and more effective at meeting customer needs.

-Afterall, content is what drives your customer experience.
+After all, content is what drives your customer experience.